arc12/Text-Mining-Weak-Signals/README.txt

 This github project is for text mining for weak signals, initially in the scope of the TELMap project.

 The initial "naive" approach is the "Rising and Falling Terms" method.
+The first versions of this simply looked for high percentage rise or fall in term frequency (or new terms) and did not attempt any formal statistical hypothesis testing.
+This version is hived off to the no-binomial branch, which is effectively dead.

 The wiki will be used to link out to background material, stuff about TELMap etc.